Christmas

 Enhance your experience with a delightful cruise on a Tripboat from Hollingwood Hub or Tapton Lock.

-At Tapton Lock try Spanish cuisine at Casa Hotel or artisan dishes from The Batch House, opposite the home of Chesterfield FC.
+At Tapton Lock try Spanish cuisine at Casa Hotel or a variety of artisan dishes from The Batch House, opposite the home of Chesterfield FC.

 Stop off at Katey’s Coffee Shop when you reach Hollingwood.